Mengmeiivy/predict-loan-defaults/README.md

 # Predict defaults of personal loans for Lending Club
-In this project, we aimed at predicting defaults of personal loans for Lending Club to help it increase its accuracy in detecting bad loans and
+In this project, we experimented with various machine learning algorithms to predict defaults of personal loans on Lending Club, in the hope that it would not only help Lending Club achieve a higher accuracy in classifying its loans, but also increase the return of investments for its investors and decrease the cost of lending over time.

-data can be found ...

-to run ...
+Data can be found on Lending Club's website: https://www.lendingclub.com/info/download-data.action.
+It includes data on its borrowers from 2007 to 2016.

+Run the program in the following order:

+1. preprocess.py
+2. process_desc.py
+3. main.py

-also includes a project proposal, a presentation and a final report
+You can also find a proposal, a presentation and a final report for this project.